FollowMyVote/StakeWeightedVoting/README.md

 Binaries will be placed in a build folder created by qbs, probably named `qt5-debug/install-root` or similar, in the top level directory.

 ### Running:
-qbs only runs one binary at a time, so run the backend separately:

-	./qt5-debug/install-root/bin/StubBackend

-You may then use qbs to run the app itself:
+You may use qbs to run the app:

 	qbs run -p VotingApp